jeannafta/trajnetplusplusbaselines/README.rst

    **1.3 Loss function**

    The loss function have a strong link with the sampling.
-The aim of the social contrastive loss is to encourage the extracted motion representation to be aware of socially unacceptable events using negative samples.
+The aim of the social contrastive loss is to encourage the extracted motion representation to be aware of socially unacceptable events using negative samples. (page 89 cours 8)

    **1.4 Advantages**